yungSoftware/roblox-2016-source-code/README.md

 - [ ] Making Bootstrappers functional as intended
 - [ ] 64-bit Support for all the projects that listed at the bottom.
 - [ ] Fixing RakNet RCE's(Remote Code Executions) [memcpy]
+   - Normally we shouldn't have this exploit, but we suspecting a lot..
+So chances are 50/50
 - Building all the projects within the latest Visual Studio Version **[34/68]**
   - **FYI:** Most of them are never tried so expect some misinformations.
   - [ ] App